joscthomas/my_prayers/readme.md

 This app manages a list of prayers.
-It's user interface provides the ability
+Its user interface provides the ability
 to:

 Here is the flow upon running the app: